July 2018: Goldy

-Fostering is VERY rewarding when you know that the doggie is going to a good home & he/she will bring so much joy to the adopter(s).
-It is DEFINTIELY NOT simple dog sitting; I felt accountable to “prep” the dog so he/she is more ready to make the necessary adjustment when a forever home is found.
-From the fostering experiences, Woojoo & I became closer.
-We no longer have a Owner/Pet relationship – we became PARTNERS.
-Needless to say Woojoo & I were both a little sad when Jin-Su & Goldy left us; all the sudden, my little apartment became much quieter – Will was not constantly repeating phrases like:
+Fostering is very rewarding when you know that the doggie is going to a good home and he/she will bring so much joy to the adopter(s).
+It is definitely not simple dog sitting; I felt accountable to “prep” the dog so he/she is more ready to make the necessary adjustments when a forever home is found.
+From the fostering experiences, Woojoo and I became closer.
+We no longer have an owner/pet relationship – we became partners.
+Needless to say, Woojoo and I were both a little sad when Jin-Su and Goldy left us; all the sudden, my little apartment became much quieter – Will was not constantly repeating phrases like:

 “No – Woojoo, don’t eat Jinsu’s food!” or “Calm down – Goldy, I will be back in 5 mins!”